rivosinc/JumpStart/README.md

 The Jumpstart [`tests/`](tests) are a good reference on writing diags.
 This [file](tests/meson.build) has the list of tests and a description of each of them.

-To build a directed diag using user provided source files (C and assembly) and a memory map indicating the diag memory layout:
+To build a directed diag using diag writer provided source files (C and assembly) and a memory map indicating the diag memory layout:

 ```
 meson setup builddir --cross-file cross-file.txt --buildtype release -Ddiag_memory_map_yaml=<PATH_TO_MEMORY_MAP_YAML> -Ddiag_sources=<COMMA SEPARATED LIST OF SOURCE FILES>